dullkingsman/pin-on-calendar/README.md

-# project
+# pin-on-calendar

-Template for opensource ts projects.
+Event link generator for all major calendar clients.